Oil prices mixed on tight inventories, demand worries - Up News Info

 Article content

-LONDON — Oil prices were mixed on Tuesday, supported by the prospect of tight inventories across the globe, but forecasts of an increase in global production in coming months and concerns over rising coronavirus cases in Europe put pressure on prices.
+Oil prices were little changed on Tuesday, as prospects of tight inventories worldwide were offset by forecasts of a production increase in coming months and concerns over rising coronavirus cases in Europe.

 “The oil market will remain tight in the short term, which should lend support to prices,” said Commerzbank analyst Carsten Fritsch.